NamayMalekar/PowerBI-Projects/README.md

 # GlobalStore-DataAnalysis

-This a Data Analysis report of a Global Superstore created on PowerBI
+This a Data Analysis report of a Global Superstore created on PowerBI.